tock/tock/doc/reference/trd104-syscalls.md

 ===============================

 The Tock operating system can run multiple independent userspace applications.
-Because these applications are untrusted, the kernel uses hardware memory protection to isolate them from it.
+Each application image is a separate process: it has its own address space and thread stack.
+Because applications are untrusted, the kernel uses hardware memory protection to isolate the kernel from processes.
 This allows applications written in C (or even assembly) to safely run on Tock.

-Each application image is a separate process: it has its own address space and thread stack.
 Applications invoke operations on and receive upcalls from the Tock kernel through the system call programming interface.

 This document describes Tock's system call programming interface (API) and application binary interface (ABI) for 32-bit ARM Cortex-M and